Growing Urban Bicycle Networks: Materials and Methods

 \paragraph{Infrastructure networks.} We downloaded existing street and bicycle networks for 62 cities from OpenStreetMap (OSM) on 2021-02-26 using OSMnx \cite{boeing2017osmnx}.
 For each city, three networks were downloaded: Street network, protected bicycle network, bikeable network.
 Each node is an intersection, each link is a connection between two intersections.
 A protected bicycle network is the union of all OSM data structures that encode protected bicycle infrastructure, both on-street and off-street.
-Following the cycling safety literature, we consider only protected bicycle networks in our main analysis because safe cycling in general conditions is only ensured through physical separation from vehicular traffic \cite{teschke2012route,crow2016dmb,szell2018cqv,nacto2014ubd,schepers2017dutch}.
-However, we also consider for additional analysis the ``bikeable'' network, which is the union of a protected bicycle network and all streets with speed limits $\leq 30\,\mathrm{km}/\mathrm{h}$ or $\leq 20\,\mathrm{m}/\mathrm{h}$ (including living streets).
-In special conditions such street segments can be considered safe for cycling, but not in general \cite{crow2016dmb,teschke2012route}.
-OSM data has been generally found to be of high quality and completeness \cite{haklay2010openstreetmap,barrington2017world}, but multicity studies using bicycle infrastructure data such as ours could potentially suffer from some labeling inconsistencies, especially for less common types of bicycle infrastructure \cite{ferster2019openstreetmap}.
+Following the cycling safety literature, we consider only protected bicycle networks in our main analysis because safe cycling in general conditions is only ensured through physical separation from vehicular traffic \cite{teschke2012route,crow2016dmb,szell2018cqv,nacto2014ubd,schepers2017dutch} We also consider for additional analysis the ``bikeable'' network, which is the union of a protected bicycle network and all streets with speed limits $\leq 30\,\mathrm{km}/\mathrm{h}$ or $\leq 20\,\mathrm{m}/\mathrm{h}$ (including living streets).
+In special conditions such street segments can be considered safe for cycling, but not in general \cite{crow2016dmb,teschke2012route}; safety is a complex topic requiring a deep discussion of a multitude of variables \cite{klanjcic2021iuf}, therefore we consider it outside the scope of this work.
+OSM data has been generally found to be of high quality and completeness \cite{haklay2010openstreetmap,barrington2017wur}, but multicity studies using bicycle infrastructure data such as ours could potentially suffer from some labeling inconsistencies, especially for less common types of bicycle infrastructure \cite{ferster2019openstreetmap}.